charles-sagayairudhaya-raj/formik-react/README.md

 # Formik Validation
-- A Author and Book Details with Admin Control
+- An Author and Book Details with Admin Control
 - Can perform CRUD operations

 ## Library used